• Skip to primary navigation

 Our faculty represent a community of scholars who are conducting extensive research programs in a variety of program areas, collaborating with colleagues across the world from different disciplines.

 The department is also home to a vibrant array of research labs and groups that fuel innovation and advance knowledge in various fields of Agricultural Economics.
-These dynamic spaces provide students and faculty with opportunities to collaborate on groundbreaking projects, from economics of cutting-edge agricultural scientific advancements to sustainable natural resource management solutions.
+These dynamic spaces provide students and faculty with opportunities to collaborate on groundbreaking projects, from cutting-edge agricultural engineering advancements to sustainable natural resource management solutions.

 Agribusiness